GameMakerDiscord/about/README.md

 :ballot_box_with_check: Is your submission made in GMS1 or GMS2?

-:ballot_box_with_check: Is your submission a GitHub repo, or a .yyz/.gmz file if you're submitting a finished game?
+:ballot_box_with_check: Is your submission a GitHub repo containing a GMS1 or GMS2 project, or a .yyz/.gmz file if you're submitting a finished game?

 :ballot_box_with_check: Is your submission your own work?